Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 Johnny Lawrence says this to Miguel before his big fight at the end of Season 1 to justify his harsh training technique.

-It’s a key to their relationship – Johnny is both the father figure that Miguel doesn’t have and the father to Miguel that he never was to Robby.
+It’s a key to their relationship—Johnny is both the father figure Miguel doesn’t have and the father to Miguel that he never was to Robby.

-It pairs nicely with the scene Daniel has with Robby, explaining how Robby can’t let his relationship with Johnny hold him back from living in balance with himself—two great scenes.
+It pairs nicely with Daniel’s scene with Robby, explaining how Robby can’t let his relationship with Johnny hold him back from living in balance with himself—two great scenes.

 Leave a Comment